phone icon (917) 310-3371 Explore Opioid Addiction Treatment Menu

 Suboxone treatment program

-The Suboxone hub is the main child program in this cluster for patients who need buprenorphine-based medication treatment and repeat follow-up.
+The Suboxone overview is the main child program in this care option for patients who need buprenorphine-based medication treatment and repeat follow-up.

 Monthly Sublocade option